jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 forkrun is open source (MIT License).
 Drop `frun.bash` on a Frontier login node and run `. frun.bash && frun -s : < 1B_line_file` side-by-side with your current Parallel pipeline.

 I’m happy to assist remotely or on-site.
-I live in Dandridge, TN (~1 hour away from ORNL) and available for an on-site demo with 24 hours notice.
+I live in Dandridge, TN (~1 hour away from ORNL) and am available for an on-site demo with 24 hours notice.

 Let's work together to get Frontier spending **more time doing science** and less time "waiting for data"!